StackStorm/st2docs/docs/source/reference/action_output_streaming.rst

 .. note::

-  Output streaming only works with the remote runner when you run command / script on a single host at once (when you pass a single host for the ``host`` parameter - one host per action execution).
+  Output streaming only works with the remote runner when you run the command/script on a single host at once (when you pass a single host for the ``host`` parameter - one host per action execution).

-  If you want to run command / script on multiple hosts and you want real-time action output, you should create one execution per host as shown below:
+  If you want to run a command/script on multiple hosts and you want real-time action output, you should create one execution per host as shown below:

   .. code-block:: bash